 11. Stay Up All Night Reading Books For Free At Eslite Bookstore

 The 24-hour Dunnan branch of the local bookstore chain Eslite is a popular hangout for Taipei residents.

-If you are a night owl but don’t like bars, have jet lag and find yourself up all night, or just want to sneak peaks at new titles, this bookstore is for you.
+If you are a night owl but don’t like bars, have jet lag and find yourself up all night, or just want to sneak peeks at new titles, this bookstore is for you.

-It can be surprising to see so many people sitting on the floor immersed in books; you could read a book from cover to cover and staff would never ask you leave.
+It can be surprising to see so many people sitting on the floor immersed in books.
+You could read a book from cover to cover and staff would never ask you to leave.